Quantum gl(1|1) and tangle Floer homology: Preliminaries

 In this and the following subsection, we review some definitions and constructions from \cite{bfh2, bimod}.
 This subsection will review modules and bimodules over dg and $\ainf$ algebras; the next will discuss categories of modules and their Grothendieck groups.
 For more details, see \cite[Section 2]{bimod}.
 Throughout, we work over a ground ring $\bfk$ that is assumed to be a direct sum of a finite number of copies of the two-element field $\Ft$.
 Although the $\ainf$ algebras in our main construction are all dg algebras, the general $\ainf$ context is more natural, so we will work in that generality.
 Our review will be brief and mostly serves to establish notation; see \cite{Keller,bimod} for more details.

-Throughout, we will need to distinguish between homological (later, ``Maslov'') and inner (later, ``(double) Alexander'') gradings.
+Throughout, we will need to distinguish between homological (later, ``Maslov'') and inner (later, ``(twice) Alexander'') gradings.
 The former is the grading which interacts with differentials, $\ainf$ structure maps, and so forth.
 Structure maps will preserve inner gradings.
-For a bigraded chain complex $V$, we write $V[k]$ for the complex obtained from $V$ by decreasing all degrees by $k$.
+For a bigraded chain complex $V$, we write $V[k]$ for the complex obtained from $V$ by decreasing the homological grading by $k$.
 It has graded pieces $V[k]_i=V_{k+i}$.
 To shift inner rather than homological gradings, we write $V\{k\}$.

 Throughout, all algebras and modules will be assumed to be finitely generated.

 Write $T^*(V)=\bigoplus_{k=0}^\infty V^{\otimes k}$ for the tensor algebra of $V$ and $\overline{T}^*(V)=\prod_{k=0}^\infty V^{\otimes k}$ for its completion.
 The $k$-th graded piece of $T^*(V[1])$ is $V^{\otimes k}[k]$.